anvilresearch/connect-docs/server.md

 ### Redis

-Anvil Connect requires access to a Redis server and uses the default host and port for a local instance.
-To use a remote Redis server, provide url and auth parameters.
+Anvil Connect requires access to a Redis database and uses the default host and port for a local instance.
+To use a remote Redis server, provide url and auth parameters under the "redis" object in your config.

 ```json
 {